 - Submit the D7 to your department chair or the graduate program director.

-- The form should be forwarded to the Graduate School and will be kept on file until the final requirements have been met.
+- The form should be forwarded to the Graduate School.

-Students earning a Ph.D. are required by the Graduate Program Directors to complete the Survey of Earned Doctorates.
+Students earning a Ph.D. are required to complete the Survey of Earned Doctorates.
 Students completing an Ed.D. or a D.N.P. should not complete the survey.
 Please note that the survey year ends in June.
 If you are a Summer graduate, please check with the Graduate School to make sure that the survey for your graduating class is available.

 Students may complete: